ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ---

-The Movie DB ([TMDB](https://www.themoviedb.org/)) provide an API for film data, the data which can be downloaded from [here](https://www.kaggle.com/tmdb/tmdb-movie-metadata).
+The Movie DB ([TMDB](https://www.themoviedb.org/)) provides an API for film data, the data which can be downloaded from [here](https://www.kaggle.com/tmdb/tmdb-movie-metadata).
 I strove to find out whether, **knowing only things I would know before a film was released**, what the rating and revenue of the film would be.
 What parameters best predict a good or top grossing film?
 Which cast or actors predict them?

 Summary